craigsapp/RationalNumber/index.md

 {% include rat-test.html %}

-## Usage in Node.js applications
+## Usage in node applications

-This code can be installed for use in [node](http://nodejs.org) by installing globally with the command:
+This code can be installed globally for use in [node](http://nodejs.org) with the command:

 ``` bash
 $ npm install -g rational-number
 ```

-If you want to install locally in a node project, then install as a package dependency with the command:
+If you want to install locally within anode project, then install as a package dependency with the command:

 ``` bash
 $ npm install --save rational-number
 ```

-Here is an example of loading the module into a node script:
+Here is an code example which loads the module into a node script, creates two RationalNumbers (4/5 and 13/2), adds them, and then prints the result to the console:

 ``` javascript
 var RationalNumber = require('rational-number');